 Information in the stop list

 The end point of the route is marked with a red balloon and a corresponding number.
+The address data stored is displayed on each balloon.

 If the route is calculated in standard mode, the ruler symbol shows the distance to the previous stop.
 The clock symbol shows the travel time from the previous stop.